• Skip to primary navigation

 Ingredients on a counter top.

-Unsalted butter and salt can be substituted with salted butter if needed.
+• Unsalted butter - Adds moisture and buttery flavor to the cake batter.
+Unsalted butter (and the listed salt) can be substituted with salted butter if desired.

 Mixing vanilla cake batter in a bowl.